-The State of Florida has increased education funding for the FEFP program for the fiscal year 2014-2015, by approximately (7%) seven percent.
-Student enrollment is expected to increase due to the success of the Lincoln-Marti Charter Schools on the 2014 FCAT.
-These factors were considered in preparing the School's budget for fiscal year 2014-2015.
+The State of Florida has increased education funding for the Florida Education Finance Program for the fiscal year 2015-2016, by approximately (3%) three percent.
+Student enrollment is expected to increase due to the success of the Lincoln-Marti Charter Schools on the 2015 Florida Standard Assessment.
+These factors were considered in preparing the School's budget for fiscal year 2015-2016.